bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--svg-002.png-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-SVG Code explanation:
+<h4>SVG Code explanation:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Start with the &lt;svg&gt; root element
+<p>Start with the &lt;svg&gt; root element.</p>
-The width and height of the SVG image is defined with the width and height attributes Since SVG is an XML dialect, always bind the namespace correctly with the xmlns attribute The namespace "http://www.w3.org/2000/svg" identifies SVG elements inside an HTML document The <circle> element is used to draw a circle
+<p>The width and height of the SVG image is defined with the width and height attributes.</p>
+<p>Since SVG is an XML dialect, always bind the namespace correctly with the xmlns attribute.</p>
+<p>The namespace "http://www.w3.org/2000/svg" identifies SVG elements inside an HTML document.</p>
+<p>The &lt;circle&gt; element is used to draw a circle.</p>
-The cx and cy attributes define the x and y coordinates of the center of the circle.
-If omitted, the circle's center is set to (0, 0)
+<p>The cx and cy attributes define the x and y coordinates of the center of the circle.
+If omitted,
+the circle's center is set to (0, 0).</p>
-The r attribute defines the radius of the circle
+<p>The r attribute defines the radius of the circle.</p>
-The stroke and stroke-width attributes control how the outline of a shape appears.
-We set the outline of the circle to a 4px green "border"
+<p>The stroke and stroke-width attributes control how the outline of a shape appears.
+We set the
+outline of the circle to a 4px green "border".</p>
-The fill attribute refers to the color inside the circle.
-We set the fill color to yellow The closing </svg> tag closes the SVG image
+<p>The fill attribute refers to the color inside the circle.
+We set the fill color to yellow.</p>
+<p>The closing &lt;/svg&gt; tag closes the SVG image.</p>

 <blockquote>
 Note: Since SVG is written in XML, remember this: